 When do you get the free rent?

 This varies from lease to lease.
 Some Landlords give free rent up front, some like to spread it throughout the lease and some wait to provide it towards the end of the lease.
-Again, I think it depends on how that Landlord models their cash flow and what they’re most comfortable with.
+Again, it depends on how that Landlord models their cash flow and what they’re most comfortable with.
 It especially depends on whether you’re leasing from a large owner such as a REIT (Real Estate Investment Trust), which may or may not be publicly traded, or a smaller owner who doesn’t have to worry about their investors.

 How much free rent can I have?